 NOT FOR RELEASE OR DISSEMINATION INTO THE UNITED STATES

 VANCOUVER, British Columbia, Sept.
-13, 2019 (GLOBE NEWSWIRE) -- CanWel Building Materials Group Ltd. (“CanWel” or “the Company”) (CWX.TO) is pleased to announce that its Board of Directors has declared a quarterly dividend of $0.14 per share, for the 30th consecutive quarter, which will be paid on October 15, 2019, to shareholders of record on September 30, 2019.
+15, 2020 (GLOBE NEWSWIRE) -- CanWel Building Materials Group Ltd. (“CanWel” or “the Company”) (TSX:CWX; CWX.NT.A) is pleased to announce that its Board of Directors has declared a quarterly dividend of $0.12 per share(1), which is the Company’s forty-second consecutive quarter of paying a dividend as a corporation, which will be paid on October 15, 2020, to shareholders of record on September 30, 2020.

 For further information regarding CanWel please contact: